barcel0/by-miles-code-challenge/README.md

 1. CSS Pass (TailwindCSS)

 ### 5. TEST
-  NOTE ON UNIT TESTING: Despite having done a basic TDD tutorial, it was a while ago and I have mostly forgotten it (I even think it wasn't JS but Python or Ruby TDD).
+  NOTE ON TESTING: Despite having done a basic TDD tutorial, it was a while ago and I have mostly forgotten it (I even think it wasn't JS but Python or Ruby TDD).
 As an architect with commercial experience, I acknowledge the importance of planning ahead and preventing potential flaws, as it can mean a significant future save up in resources (time, energy, money, etc).
 I'm currently finishing a second version of a personal project (traderscmt.com), an opportunity I'm using for learning NextJS.
 Once done with it, hopefully in a few days, I'm planning to give a go to Jest.

+  ##### Initial scenarios:
+    Login with username and password (POST request): API returns user data, store access_token, set authenticated:true Login with username and no password: SignIn button disabled.
+(API still returns user data, backend issue) Login with password and no username: SignIn button disabled.
+(API still returns user data, backend issue) Login with no password nor username: SignIn button disabled.
+(API still returns user data, backend issue) With access_token, GET request to API: API returns user policy details, set loading:false, show PolicyDetailsScreen API error: Display Error component, set authenticated:false, loading: false, token:null

 ### 6. DEPLOY
 ### 7. OPERATE